-HELLHOLE # 7 CLARK COUNTY, NEVADA
+CLARK COUNTY, NEVADA

 "Hello, my name is Clark County and I am a Judicial Hellhole."

-Bruce Beesley, President of the State Bar of Nevada, took the critical first step toward recovery in August 2008 when he acknowl-
+Bruce Beesley, President of the State Bar of Nevada, took the critical first step toward recovery in August 2008 when he acknowledged with a column appearing in Nevada Lawyer that Clark County has a Judicial Hellholes problem:

-Times and Los Angeles Times regarding the improper and corrupting influence of campaign contributions in Nevada.
-The American Tort Reform [Foundation], ranking America's most unfair jurisdictions in its Judicial Hellholes publication for 2007, listed Clark County for the first time, indicating that 'the decks appear to be stacked in favor of local lawyers who reportedly pay to play in the county's courts.2184
+"The last few years, there have been articles in the New York Times and Los Angeles Times regarding the improper and corrupting influence of campaign contributions in Nevada.
+The American Tort Reform [Foundation], ranking America's most unfair jurisdictions in its Judicial Hellholes publication for 2007, listed Clark County for the first time, indicating that 'the decks appear to be stacked in favor of local lawyers who reportedly pay to play in the county's courts."